yupgup/jonitrythall.com/_pages/about.md

 ---
 Over the years I’ve worked as a front-end developer and product designer, led design teams, founded [Ela Conf](https://elaconf.github.io/), taught development workshops to women and kids, raised essential funds for nonprofits, and now run my own small agency called [YupGup](https://yupgup.com/).
 Having a hand in all these sides of these diverse projects has helped me better understand what it takes to get things launched, to get things funded, and how much I ultimately enjoy the client relationship and project management parts of it all more than anything.

-I’ve always been drawn to working for people and missions that strive to do some good in this world, proving to be genuinely empathetic to the struggles and injustices that exist.
+I’ve always been driven to work for people and missions that strive to do some good in this world, proving to be genuinely empathetic to the struggles and injustices that exist.
 I have a master’s degree in Human Services Administration because I’ve known from a young age that I wanted to be able to assist or operate an organization that solely exists to help people.
 Having gotten my professional start as a grant writer, I currently focus on creating marketing sites for nonprofits and communities looking to raise awareness, funds, and involvement.

 <img src="/images/about/embrace-site.png">
 <div class="gallery" data-columns="2">